García (surname): Origins

 There are Gasconic cognates of Garcia like Gassie and Gassion (Béarn, Gassio 14th century, real name of Edith Piaf, born Edith Gassion).

 Other theories suggest that García is of Germanic origin and may derive from wars meaning young warrior or the Visigothic words garxa and garcha meaning graceful prince.

 Popularity

-García is the most common surname in Spain (where 3.32% of population is named García) and also the second most common surname in Mexico.
+García is the most common surname in Spain (where 3.32% of the population is named García) and also the second most common surname in Mexico.

 In the 1990 United States Census, Garcia was the 18th most reported surname, accounting for 0.25% of the population.
-It became more common since then, jumping to 8th place in 2000.
+It has become more common since then, jumping to eighth place in 2000.

-Garcia was quite rare before the 1st World War in France, except in the French Pays Basque, but became the 14th most common surname in France (and the 8th for the number of births between 1966 and 1990) due to Spanish immigration.
-It ranked 2nd in the region Provence-Alpes-Côte d'Azur for the number of births 1966–1990.
+Garcia was quite rare before the First World War in France, except in the French Pays Basque, but became the 14th most common surname in France (and the eighth for the number of births between 1966 and 1990) due to Spanish immigration.
+It ranked second in the region Provence-Alpes-Côte d'Azur for the number of births 1966–1990.